Raj Kaur

 Rani Raj Kaur was the wife of Maha Singh, the leader of the Sukerchakia Misl and the mother of Maharaja Ranjit Singh, the founder of the Sikh Empire.
-She was affectionately known as Mai Malwain (Malwa Mother) after her marriage.
-She is also referred to as Sardarni Raj Kaur and was daughter of Raja Gajpat Singh Sidhu of Jind.
+She was affectionately known as Mai Malwain after her marriage.
+She is also referred to as Sardarni Raj Kaur and Rajkumari Bibiji Raj Kaur Sahiba before marriage.
+She was the daughter of Raja Gajpat Singh of Jind of Phulkian misl.